The Honest Truth About Building a Startup Alone

 Here is the thing though: building alone teaches you things that are impossible to learn in any other context.

 You learn to do everything.
 Not well — but enough.
 You learn to make peace with imperfection.
 You learn to prioritise brutally, because there is no one else to pick up the slack.
-You develop a tolerance for ambiguity that becomes one of your greatest professional assets.

 My Honest Advice